 This transaction had a profound effect on me.

-Most likely, however, what galled me most was the fact that this highly paid, for-profit company had landed a government contract (read: my tax dollars at work), and I was not so much helping my government or even future patients as much as I was helping to save the sorry asses of the hipsters before they submitted their problem-riddled website project to their client.
+Most likely, however, what galled me most was the fact that this highly paid, for-profit company had landed a government contract (read: my tax dollars at work), and I was not so much helping my government or even future patients as much as I was helping to save the sorry asses of the insufferable hipsters before they could submit their problem-riddled website project to their client.

-Yet what they seemed to be telling me was that 90 minutes in the life of a lowly patient like me was worth an insulting five bucks max.
+Yet what they seemed to be telling me was that 90+ minutes in the life of a lowly patient like me was worth an insulting five bucks.

-By comparison, during my 35+ year public relations career that included corporate, government and non-profit sectors, we would rarely have even changed signage colours without first focus-grouping the options to death to learn what worked best with our end users.
-So why hadn’t the hipsters who’d landed this plum government contract long ago been talking (and more importantly, listening) to actual Real Live Patients from the get-go instead of waiting until the launch deadline to bring an actual patient in?
+By comparison, during my 35+ year public relations career that included corporate, government and non-profit sectors, we would rarely have even changed signage colours without first focus-grouping the options to death to learn what worked best with our end users (and our focus group participants also got dinner and $100 for their input).
+So why hadn’t the hipsters who had landed this plum government contract long ago been talking (and more importantly, listening) to actual Real Live Patients from the get-go instead of waiting until the launch deadline to bring an actual patient in?

-I had just rescued these professional people from considerable embarrassment and all, apparently, for the bargain basement price of five dollars.
+I had just rescued these professional people and their firm from considerable embarrassment and all, apparently, for the bargain basement price of five dollars.